cnord/doc-security-center/english/03-getting-started.md

 * database check and error recovery
 * database backup
 * database restoration from a backup
-* import of data from “Andromeda” software database, “Andromeda Liberty” software, “Strazh” software and “CSM32” software
+* import of data from "Andromeda" software database, "Andromeda Liberty" software, "Strazh" software and "CSM32" software
 * export of data from Security Center database for use in other programs

 In the **System Setup** module, it is possible to change the directories that are used to describe the sites: list of event templates, event classes and associated actions, site types and list of additional characteristics.